SinaBahrami89/RSA-cryptosystem-with-different-prime-generators/README.md

 - RSA_Encryption.py:
-when you run this script, you will be prompted to enter the public key and the text you would like to encrypt. it breaks up the text into a list of characters and then translates each character to its Unicode code point by the built-in ord function. the encrypted message is written to a file called cipher.txt
+when you run this script, you will be prompted to enter the public key and the text you would like to encrypt. it breaks up the text into a list of characters and then translates each character to Unicode by the built-in ord function. the encrypted message is written to a file called cipher.txt

 - RSA_decryption.py: